domeccleston/unkey-cli/README.md

 1. Opens a new browser window for your user to log in with your service
 2. If this is sucessful, queries Unkey for a new API key
 3. Stores the key locally in `.unkey`

-# Access

-`unkey-cli access` checks the local auth credentials with Unkey: if the auth credentials fail, it will show an error message.
-If successful, the user can access your API.

 # Example use case